uspdev/uspdev.github.io/pages/laravel-en.md

 - Factory with random data generation that creates at least 10 instances;
 - Controller with `index` and `show` methods with its respectives routes and templates;

-In this exercices you will create or edit this files:
+In this exercise you will create or edit the files:

     routes/web.php
     database/seeders/DatabaseSeeder.php